 A few weeks ago, my husband and I were kicking around ideas for dinner.
 As he had just come home from our local wholesale club with a large tub of feta cheese and a big package of ground turkey, I was focussing on those two ingredients.
 We wanted something easy to put together, and the idea of a greek-inspired meatloaf just came to me.
 My husband is a true lover of feta cheese, and his biggest concern was that the flavour of the cheese not get lost in the rest of the meatloaf.
 So I decided to pack it into the middle of the loaf, so as to get a concentrated area of feta-ness.
 Spinach and feta go so well together, I thought I might mix frozen spinach right into the meatloaf base.
 And to top it all off, a wonderful garlicky tzatziki yogurt sauce.

-To keep it low carb, I skipped the bread crumbs and used coconut flour to help bind the meatloaf and keep it moist.
+To keep it low carb, I skipped the bread crumbs and used almond meal to help bind the meatloaf and keep it moist.
 I loosely (very loosely) followed a recipe for turkey meatloaf from Ina Garten just to get my proportions right.
 Other than that, this meatloaf was purely my invention.

 The Results: This was a really good, interesting take on meatloaf.
 The flavours of the feta and tzatziki were a wonderful addition to this comfort-food dish and I would happily make it again.
 I would make one change, though, and that would be to add some gyro spices or seasoning to the basic mix.
 The meatloaf derived most of its flavour from the feta and tzatziki sauce, and I think some seasoning that was reminiscent of gyros would enhance the dish even more.